History of Andhra Pradesh

-Under Krishnadevaraya of the Vijayanagara Empire (1336–1646) the Telugus became independent, then the Qutb Shahi dynasty ruled the Bahmani Sultanate there from the early 16th to the end of the 17th centuries, and was tolerant of Telugu culture.
+Under Krishnadevaraya of the Vijayanagara Empire (1336 CE–1646 CE) the Telugus became independent, then the Qutb Shahi dynasty ruled the Bahmani Sultanate there from the early 16th to the end of the 17th centuries, and was tolerant of Telugu culture.

 The French, under the Marquis de Bussy-Castelnau, and the English, under Robert Clive, altered the regional polity.
-In 1765, Clive and the chief and council at Visakhapatnam obtained the Northern Circars from Mughal emperor Shah Alam.
-The British later defeated Maharaja Vijaya Rama Gajapati Raju of Vizianagaram, in 1792.
+In 1765 CE, Clive and the chief and council at Visakhapatnam obtained the Northern Circars from Mughal emperor Shah Alam.
+The British later defeated Maharaja Vijaya Rama Gajapati Raju of Vizianagaram, in 1792 CE.

-Andhra State was created in the year 1953.
+Andhra State was created in the year 1953 CE.
 Potti Sriramulu had campaigned for a state independent of the Madras Presidency, and Tanguturi Prakasam Pantulu social-reform movements led to the founding of Andhra State, with a capital at Kurnool and freedom-fighter Pantulu as its first chief minister.
 A democracy with two stable political parties and a modern economy emerged under the N. T. Rama Rao.

 India became independent in 1947.
 The Nizam of Hyderabad, Mir Osman Ali Khanto, wanted to remain independent, but in 1948 the Indian Army annexed Hyderabad to the Dominion of India, where it became Hyderabad State.
 Andhra Pradesh, the first Indian state formed primarily on the basis of language post independence, split off from the Madras Presidency in 1953.
 Andhra State merged with the Telugu-speaking portion of Hyderabad State in 1956 to create the state of Andhra Pradesh.

 The Lok Sabha formed Telangana from ten districts of Andhra Pradesh on 18 February 2014.